 There is no doubt that Argentina's pilots were incredibly brave - they can truly be said to have had "the right stuff".
 To have continued to press home attacks whilst flying through hails of AA fire to deliver plain old iron bombs (again mostly British made!) is testimony to that.

 The presence of oil reserves near the islands and continuing disputes over fishing rights and territorial limits have ensured the continuing political instability of the issue.
-As the 30th anniversary of the conflict approaches, Argentina's claim to the islands show no sign of abaiting and any British foreign secretary who thinks so is fooling themself.
+Even with the 30th anniversary of the conflict, Argentina's claim to the islands show no sign of abaiting and any British foreign secretary who thinks so is fooling themself.

 I personally hope, of course, that no more young men loose their lives in the cold, forbidding South Atlantic.